- Final Rule (79 FR 73978, December 12, 2014)

 The green sawfish is listed as endangered throughout its range under the Endangered Species Act.

 In 2010, NOAA Fisheries received a petition to list six species of sawfish, including the green sawfish, as threatened or endangered under the Endangered Species Act.
 In our 90-day finding, we concluded that the petitioned action may be warranted.
-After completing a status review, we proposed to list five species as endangered and requested comments from the public.
-In December 2014, NOAA Fisheries listed five species of sawfish, including the green sawfish, as endangered under the ESA.
+After completing a review of the species’ status, we proposed to list the green sawfish as endangered and requested comments from the public.
+In December 2014, NOAA Fisheries listed the green sawfish as endangered under the ESA.